yogeshvar/Introduction-To-Docker/README.md

 Ans: Docker is a software container platform.

 **Docker Image?**
-Ans: As easy to put it: Application software(Databases{mongo ,sql..} Python,Ruby,Nodejs,Angular...) or OS(Ubuntu,Windows...)
+Ans:  As easy to put it: Application software(Databases{mongo, SQL..} Python, Ruby, Nodejs, Angular...) or OS(Ubuntu, Windows...)

 **Docker Container?**
-Ans: Containers are nothing but VM's but the difference why is it called Containers because they contains only application dependencies alone.
+Ans: Containers are nothing but VM's but the difference why is it called Containers because they contain only application dependencies alone.

 **Docker Volumes?**
 Ans: The user data/application which you wanted to run in the docker environment.